yeyayeyayeya/SQL/README.md

 ## Branch information

-This code is maintained in a separate branch named `feature/cassandra-logs`.
+This code is maintained in a separate branch named `cassandra-logs`.
 It extends the original student management system but does not modify the main student or course tables.
 Instead, it adds additional functionality for logging and monitoring.

 ## Usage